- A tooth abscess is a serious condition that can lead to tooth loss and general health complications, as it is a pocket of pus surrounding the tooth.

 Home remedies for dental abscess

 There are a few things you can do at home before visiting a dentist.
 If you are experiencing pain, take an OTC painkiller with adherence to instructions on the packaging.
-In the case that you have any inflammation, consider taking ibuprofen.
-Rinse your mouth with saltwater solution.
+If you have any inflammation, consider taking ibuprofen.
+Rinse your mouth with a saltwater solution.

-The most important thing, though, is to restrain from bursting the cyst yourself.
+The most important thing, though, is to refrain from bursting the cyst yourself.
 This is incredibly dangerous.
-By applying pressure incorrectly you can make the pocket burst towards the inside of your body.
+By misapplying pressure, you can cause the pocket to burst towards the inside of your body.

 How to treat an abscessed tooth?

-The aim of professional treatment is to clean up the infection and relieve pain.
-Diagnosis is usually conducted with a visual exam and dental X-rays.
-This way the dentist knows how severe the spread of the infection is and which treatment to go with.
+Professional treatment aims to eliminate the infection and alleviate pain.
+Diagnosis is typically conducted through a visual examination and dental X-rays.
+This way, the dentist knows how severe the infection has spread and which treatment to use.

 The solution may differ from one patient to another.
-Some might only need one of the following procedures, while others may require a combination.
+Some individuals may only need one of the following procedures, while others may require a combination of them.

 Draining the abscess